rsmith-nl/calculix-build-pastix/README.md

 supposed to be really fast, I wanted to build the calculix solver `ccx` with the PaStiX solver library.

-My computers do not have an NVIDIA graphics cards.
-Basically because NVIDIA doesn't offer CUDA on FreeBSD.
+Since I prefer open-source graphics drivers, my computers do not have NVIDIA graphics cards.
+Additionally, NVIDIA doesn't offer CUDA on FreeBSD.

 So I needed to build PaStiX without CUDA.
 This process turned out to be somewhat complicated, that is why I'm documenting it here.